Death by Careless Driving Compensation Guide 2023

 Close Friend Killed by Drink Driver

 As reported by the Chronicle Live, a passenger sadly died when a high-powered Subaru Impreza crashed into a wall in Ryton, Gateshead.
 The deceased, Callum Gray, was a childhood friend of the driver, Christopher Brown.
-Mr Brown plead guilty to causing death by careless driving while over the drink-drive limit.
+Mr Brown pleaded guilty to causing death by careless driving while over the drink-drive limit.
 He reportedly drank a mixture of lager and coke and ignored advice to leave his car at the pub.
 While driving at high speeds, the car spun out of control during a turn.
 Mr Gray died of neck and chest injuries 11 days after the accident.
 While sentencing Mr Brown, Judge Robert Adams remarked that he appeared to be showing off his high-powered vehicle.
 He was banned from driving for three years and sentenced to 40 months in prison.

 Claim With Death by Careless Driving Solicitors